About SRNT-E

 Honorary Secretary

-Professor of Biological Psychology at the School of Experimental Psychology, University of Bristol, United Kingdom
+Professor of Health Psychology within the School of Health Sciences, University of East Anglia, Norwich, United Kingdom

 Visit website External link icon